joshuaavalon/docker-cloudflare/README.md

 ### Authentication

-At August 30, 2019,[Cloudflare announces the general availability of API tokens][api-token-blog].
+At August 30, 2019, [Cloudflare announces the general availability of API tokens][api-token-blog].
 API tokens limit the privileges each token has.
 The reason behind is [principle of least privilege][least-privilege].
 Thus, API tokens are the recommended way to handle authentication.

 #### API Token

-First, go to your profile page and access the API Tokens page.
-Click `Create Token`.
+First, go to your profile page and under the API Tokens page, click `Create Token`.

 ![API Tokens page](./guide/api-token.png)

 Then, create a token with `#dns_records:edit` and `#zone:read` (optional).

-> `#zone:read` is needed if you want to use zone name instead of zone id.
-If you copy and paste the zone id to configuration, `#zone:read` is not needed.
+> `#zone:read` is required if you want to use `zone name` instead of `zone id`.

 > The token can be limited to specific zones in `Zone Resources`.

 ![Create API token](./guide/create-token.png)

-After that, click `Continue to summary` and `Create Token`.
-Note that the token needed to be copied, it will not be shown again after this.
-It can be deleted and create a new one anytime needed.
+Click `Continue to summary` and `Create Token`.
+Note that the token will not be shown again after leaving this page.
+It can be rolled at any time.

 #### Global API Key

-> Global API key is deprecated.
-Although it is still supported with Cloudflare API, this Docker image will deprecate it in favor of API token.
-The support for global API key will be removed in future release.
+> `Global API key` is deprecated.
+Although its still supported with the Cloudflare API, this Docker image will deprecate it.
+It's support will be removed in future release.

 Go to your profile page and access the API Tokens page.
 Click `View` on Global API Key.